 - Heroic Sacrifice: Evelyn takes Mia's place to save Leah by sacrificing her own soul.

 - Historical Beauty Update: Inverted with Annabelle.
 The real Annabelle doll is a Raggedy Ann doll, not the more human-looking and terrifying thing that appears here.

 - Imperiled in Pregnancy: Almost nine months into her pregnancy, Mia has to endure: being stabbed in the stomach with a knife, then having to helplessly see her kitchen caught on flame, choked with smoke, violently thrown into the floor, and then pulled by an unseen force when she crawls away for dear life.
 Thankfully, she manages to give birth to her baby relatively unharmed.

-- Infant Immortality: The whole point of the film is that all the main characters have to do something so Leah can survive the haunting unharmed.
+- Improbable Infant Survival: The whole point of the film is that all the main characters have to do something so Leah can survive the haunting unharmed.
 Ultimately played straight, but at the cost of Evelyn's life.

 - Number of the Beast: When Mia's stuck in the storage room elevator with the devil, no less, she frantically tries in vain to get to the 6th floor 3 times.

 - Offing the Offspring: Subverted.
 After Leah disappears, Mia repeatedly slams Annabelle into the crib before throwing it down, only to discover that the doll is apparently her baby transformed, and she has a brief My God, What Have I Done? moment.
 However, the demon is doing this just to mess with Mia, as Leah is still alive and in his possession.